jwwojak/jwwojak.github.io/docs/guide/style/style_bold.md

 ## Common use - UI controls

-Formet text as **bold** when describing a user interface (UI) elements or controls.
+Use **bold** formatting in text when describing a user interface (UI) elements or controls.
 This includes things like buttons, dropdown menu items, option buttons or boxes, or anything a user can click on or interact with.

 ## Other uses